 - Zucchini should be cooked and given in small amounts to prevent diarrhea.

 Feeding our dogs fresh fruits and veggies just makes good sense.
 They love their treats and I know they are healthy for them.
 Healthy food equals healthy dogs which means fewer trips to the vet!
-Click here to print the list of 20 safe foods for your dog.
+Click here for 20 Safe Foods for Dogs printable

 You may also enjoy these posts for dogs: